 A general corporation has three tiers of power – shareholders, directors and officers.
 Each has different rights and responsibilities within the corporation.

-The Shareholders are the financial resources in the company.
-They own the company but do not manage it’s routine.
-Holders of common stock receive one vote for each share they own, and they have the right to help elect the members of the Board of Directors, as well as to vote on certain other matters of major significance to the company.
+Shareholdersprovide the financial resources in the company.
+They own the company but do not manage its routine.
+Holders of common stock receive one vote for each share they own, and they have the right to help elect the members of the board of directors, as well as to vote on certain other matters of major significance to the company.

-Shareholder who holds a majority of the shares of issued stock also hold the right to control the company.
-This is sometimes referred to as "Majority Shareholder."
+The shareholder who holds a majority of the shares of issued stock also holds the right to control the company.
+They are sometimes referred to as majority shareholders.
 They possess a larger amount of responsibility than minority shareholders.

-Other Shareholder holds no controlling role is referred to as “Minor Shareholder."
+Other shareholders who hold no controlling role are referred to as minor shareholders.
 Generally, they bear no responsibility to the company.
-They are able to assign, or grant their votes to anyone they choose, and sell their stocks at their will.
+They are able to assign or grant their votes to anyone they choose, and sell their stocks at will.

-The Directors take responsibility for the company overall management.
+Directors take responsibility for the company’s overall management.
 They manage all the major business actions, such as the issuance of stock, the election of officers, the hiring of key management, the establishment of corporate policies and the setting of their own and key officers' salaries and compensation packages.

-The Officers work for the Board of Directors and handle the day-to-day business activity.
-Officers carry out the Board's decisions and implement the Board's policy.
+The officers work for the board of directors and handle the day-to-day business activity.
+Officers carry out the board's decisions and implement the board's policy.
 Officers are usually the President, Vice President, Secretary and Treasurer.
-The Board of Directors will appoint other Officers such as C.E.O, Sale Manager, Operation Manager,... to fit the company provision.
+The board of directors will appoint other officers such as CEO, Sale Manager, Operation Manager etc, to fit the company provision.

 Officers do have the right to purchase company-issued stocks at the discretion of the board of directors.